go-kolekti/prome_exporters/README.md

 	// Connect to the Output; connect is only called once when the plugin starts Connect() error
 	// Close any connections to the Output.
 Close is called once when the output
 	// is shutting down.
-Close will not be called until all writes have finished,
+Close will not be called until defaults writes have finished,
 	// and Write() will not be called once Close() has been, so locking is not
 	// necessary.
 	Close() error